kaktusas2598/Villain/README.md

   * Aerodynamical force generators broken or something, struggling to create flight simulator demo
   * Rework namespace system: create Villain::Physics, Villain::Rendering, etc..
   * Fix synchronisation issues between camera and models or rigid bodies
+  * Implement logic for minimising on window resize: on minimise no rendering should be done